MBA Consulting Casebooks: 26 Free Downloads

 Yes.
 Almost every consulting club casebook is distributed free, usually as a PDF.
 All 26 casebooks on this page are free to download with no signup required.

 By interview realism, MIT Sloan 2020, Kellogg 2020, and Yale 2013 are the strongest.
-Sloan has 60+ firm-tagged cases plus heavy math, Kellogg has the best difficulty-sequenced curriculum, and Yale's firm-tagged classics reappear across many later casebooks.
+Sloan has 60 plus firm-tagged cases plus heavy math, Kellogg has the best difficulty-sequenced curriculum, and Yale's firm-tagged classics reappear across many later casebooks.
 Wharton 2025 and Booth 2025 are solid picks that lean more template-heavy.

 Quality beats quantity.
 Pick 2 to 3 Tier 1 casebooks and work through 8 to 15 cases with a partner, writing a short reflection after each one.
-Trying to grind every casebook you can find teaches motion, not mastery, and is the most common mistake we see.
+Trying to grind every casebook you can find teaches motion, not mastery, and is the most common mistake candidates make.

 No. Casebooks are useful drilling material, but they do not teach the custom structuring, hypothesis discipline, and business judgment that current interviews demand.
 Use them as one input alongside firm-provided cases, targeted skill drills, and feedback from someone who has interviewed at a top firm.